-- Non-small cell lung cancer that has a RET fusion gene and is metastatic.
-It is used in adults.¹
+- Non-small cell lung cancer that has a RET fusion gene and has spread to other parts of the body.
+It is used in adults.

-- Thyroid cancer that has a RET fusion gene and is metastatic or advanced.
+- Thyroid cancer that has a RET fusion gene and has spread.
 It is used in adults and children aged 12 years and older who need systemic therapy, including those who received radioactive iodine and it did not work or is no longer working.¹

 Pralsetinib is also being studied in the treatment of other types of cancer.

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

 MedlinePlus Information on Pralsetinib - A lay language summary of important information about this drug that may include the following:

 - warnings about this drug,